Orion the Hunter returns before dawn | EarthSky.org

 Meteors ahead!
 Everything you need to know: Perseid meteor shower

-In late July and early August, if you’re up early and have an unobstructed view to the east, be sure to look in that direction in the hour before dawn.
-You might find a familiar figure – a constellation that is always returning to the sky around this time of year.
+Around late July or early August, if you’re up early and have an unobstructed view to the east, be sure to look in that direction in the hour before dawn.
+You might find a familiar figure – a constellation that always returns to the sky around this time of year.
 It’s the beautiful constellation Orion the Hunter – recently behind the sun as seen from our earthly vantage point – now ascending once more in the east before sunrise.

 The Hunter appears each northern winter as a mighty constellation arcing across the south during the evening hours.
 Many people see it then, and notice it, because the pattern of Orion’s stars is so distinctive.